maurijlozano/CUBES/Readme.md

 ### Requirements
 - The software needs G. Olsen software which can be found in [link](http://www.life.illinois.edu/gary/programs/codon_usage.html).
 The installation instructions are clearly provided by the author.
 The software must be in the linux $PATH to work correctly.
 Some of the G. Olsen libraries required minor modifications to run without error on ubuntu. (gjocodonlib.pm: on line 1495 ncpu was replaced by nproc; additionally, on freqs_2_nj_tree_linux, line 119 was replaced by system( 'echo "y" | phylip neighbor' );).
 Modified files are provided with the software.
 - a local installation of [codonw](http://codonw.sourceforge.net/).
-- [phylip](http://evolution.genetics.washington.edu/phylip.html) package for the tRNA tree generation.
+- [phylip](http://evolution.genetics.washington.edu/phylip.html) package for the tRNA tree generation (can be installed from linux repository. ~$sudo apt install phylip).
 - [R-project] (https://www.r-project.org/) software with the following libraries: stringr, ggplot2, ggrepel, ggthemes, ggpmisc, data.table, tidyr, ggpubr, pheatmap, ape, devtools, tAI, doParallel, ade4.
 - For tAI package installation follow author instructions on [tAI](https://github.com/mariodosreis/tai) github page.
 - For the installation of the required R packages, some dependencies may be required.